Brick NJ Possession of a Hypodermic Needle or Syringe Defense Attorneys

 Contact Middletown NJ Possession of a Hypodermic Needle or Syringe Lawyers for Help with Your Case

-If you or someone you love is facing drug charges such as possession of a hypodermic needle or syringe in Ocean County or Monmouth County, New Jersey, contact the offices of Chamlin, Rosen, Uliano & Witherington at 732-440-3950.
-One of the firm’s skilled defense lawyers will be happy to evaluate your case, to provide answers to your pressing questions, and to discuss the alternatives that may be available to you.
+If you or someone you love is facing drug charges such as possession of a hypodermic needle or syringe in Ocean County or Monmouth County, New Jersey, contact the offices of Chamlin, Uliano & Walsh at 732-440-3950.
+One of the firm’s skilled defense lawyers will be happy to evaluate your case, provide answers to your pressing questions, and discuss the alternatives that may be available to you.